Git Ops Workshop

 sudo k3d cluster create workshop --agents 2 --servers 1

-Once completed, you can check the status of your cluster by running:
+Once completed, check the status of your cluster by running:

 sudo k3d cluster list